2Shad/Jenkins/README.md

 ## How to create a Jenkins job
 - Can set retention rules
-- set Job criteria
+- set build criteria (ex: shell script)
--

 ![Create_Job](GIFs/Create_Job.gif)

 ## How to queue a job to an existing job